faragon/libsrt/doc/benchmaks.md

 * smap: gcc libsrt smap
 * gcc/g++ 4.8.2-19ubuntu1 (x86\_64) (optimization flags: -O2), Ubuntu 14.04, Intel i5-3330 (3.00GHz 6144KB cache)

+Detailed benchmarks will be added once the API gets freezed.
+Currently only integer map benchmarks are available.
+If you have tests done by yourself, and willing to share, you're welcome.

 String benchmarks (ss\_t)
 ===